Vaibhav-Sandhir/AI/README.md

-# Practice on general AI and ML
+# Practice on general AI